Douglas Trumbull: 1975–1980

-In 1975, Trumbull turned down an offer to provide the effects for George Lucas' Star Wars due to other commitments, but in 1977 he contributed effects to Close Encounters of the Third Kind.
+In 1975, Trumbull turned down an offer to provide the effects for George Lucas' Star Wars due to his commitment to contribute effects to Close Encounters of the Third Kind in 1977.
+In 1976, he was approached by producer Jerome Zeitman, who had bought the rights to Roger Zelazny's Damnation Alley, but also turned down the work due to prior commitments.
 In late 1978, Trumbull's Future General Corporation, a research/special effects house that was funded by Gulf + Western and Paramount Pictures, was offered the job to produce the special effects for Star Trek: The Motion Picture.
 Trumbull, already deeply involved in Close Encounters, refused, wanting instead to focus his efforts on his patented Showscan process, a high-speed, large-format movie process that provided unprecedented visual clarity.
 Paramount awarded the contract to effects house Robert Abel and Associates, and in a move seen by some as payback for Trumbull's refusal to take on the project, all but shuttered Future General.

 Robert Abel had produced many high-end, visually advanced commercials for clients such as 7-Up, but it soon became apparent that their choice of technology, which featured software-controlled camera rigs and graphics imaging systems very advanced for the day, simply couldn't scale up to the volume of material required.
 In August 1978, with rumors of an impending meltdown at Abel swirling, Trumbull approached Paramount offering to step in and do the effects with partner Richard Yuricich.
 Paramount declined, hoping that Abel could still work a miracle.